Mistralys/text-diff/README.md

 # DIFF string comparison for PHP

-Class used to compare strings using a DIFF implementation, with the possibility to render the diff to HTML with highlighting.
+Class used to compare differences between two strings using a DIFF implementation, with the possibility to render the diff to HTML with highlighting.

 ## Installation